Scientist Training Programme Quality Standards Committee

 text

-My name is Adam and I am currently a third year STP in Microbiology based in Manchester.
+My name is Adam and I am a recent graduate of the STP in Microbiology based in Manchester.
 I always knew I wanted to be in a healthcare science job, and decided to do an undergraduate degree in Biomedical Science that was an IBMS accredited degree at Bangor University.
 After graduating in 2016 I became a medical laboratory assistant in Microbiology and was fortunate to start my IBMS registration portfolio at the same time.
 Three years later, and a job move for a Trainee Biomedical Scientist post, I became a registered BMS but always knew I wanted a career that was more patient facing.

 I was fortunate enough to start the STP in 2021, and have since then been involved with restarting the North West Healthcare Science Trainee Network and becoming a member of the NSHCS Quality Standards Committee; through my career progression so far I am well aware of how having a supportive network and high quality training prepares trainees for their future careers.
 This is especially important since healthcare scientists are becoming more widely recognised as a vital part of the NHS workforce.